How Trump plans to turn gawkers into hardcore supporters

 The bus has become another surefire way to make contact with potential voters.
 “People are just handing over information left and right in order to get signed up so they can go to caucus for Mr. Trump,” Hulsizer said.

-And Trump's staff is committed to travelling the state on behalf of the candidate, he said.
+And Trump's staff is committed to traveling the state on behalf of the candidate, he said.
 "We want to make sure we hit every county in the state of Iowa."

 Trump’s campaign hopes to do what has been a long-held goal of politicians in Iowa: bring new voters into the caucus process.
 Despite the relentless coverage the contest receives here, about only 120,000 Republicans participated in 2012, 20 percent of the registered Republicans in the state.